نوع مقاله : پژوهشی اصیل

 نویسندگان English

 Land Value Capture (LVC) mechanisms have gained global attention as innovative strategies for financing urban infrastructure and promoting spatial justice.
-This study adopts a library-based research approach to compile and review reports documenting the application of LVC tools over the past decade across various regions.
+This study utilizes a library-based research approach to compile reports documenting the application of LVC tools over the past decade across various regions.
 Eight successful international cases were analyzed: valorization and plusvalías in Colombia, surplus construction bonds in Brazil, zoning in the United States, transfer of development rights in India, developer obligations in Germany, joint development in Washington, D.C., the rail-plus-property model in Hong Kong, and land readjustment in Japan.
-Using the PEST analytical framework (political, economic, social, and technical-legal factors), the study identifies key success factors and challenges associated with these instruments and draws lessons applicable to Iran.
-The findings indicate that LVC can generate sustainable financial flows, reduce reliance on public budgets, and promote social equity through the redistribution of benefits derived from public investment.
-However, challenges such as political shifts, real estate market downturns, social resistance, and legal complexities can significantly affect outcomes.
-For effective adoption in Iran—given its rapid urbanization, oil dependency, and exposure to sanctions—the study recommends strengthening political and legal support, diversifying financial resources, prioritizing social justice, and investing in technical and administrative infrastructure.
+Using the PEST analytical framework, the study identifies key success factors and challenges related to these instruments, drawing lessons applicable to Iran.
+The findings show that LVC can generate sustainable financial flows, reduce reliance on public budgets, and promote social equity through the redistribution of public investment benefits.
+However, challenges such as political shifts, real estate downturns, social resistance, and legal complexities affect outcomes.
+For effective adoption in Iran—facing urbanization, oil dependency, and sanctions—the study recommends strengthening political and legal support, diversifying financial resources, prioritizing social justice, and investing in technical infrastructure.

 Purpose/Aims:

-Global infrastructure investment needs are projected to reach $57 trillion by 2030, exceeding the financial capacity of local governments and underscoring the need for alternative revenue sources.
-Following the Habitat III Conference, LVC emerged as a prominent response to urban financing challenges.
-LVC tools are based on capturing increases in land value resulting from public investments and regulatory changes and redistributing these gains for the public good.
+Infrastructure investment needs are projected to reach $57 trillion by 2030, exceeding local governments' financial capacity and highlighting the need for alternative revenue sources.
+Following the Habitat III Conference, LVC emerged as a solution to urban financing challenges.
+LVC tools, based on capturing increases in land value due to public investments and regulatory changes, can be redistributed for the public good.

 This study aims to examine the success factors and challenges of LVC by analyzing eight global case studies: Valorización and Plusvalías in Colombia, Surplus Construction Bonds in Brazil, Zoning in the United States, Transfer of Development Rights in India, Developer Obligations in Germany, Joint Development in Washington, D.C., the Rail and Property model in Hong Kong, and Land Readjustment in Japan.
-The findings provide lessons for the implementation of LVC in Iran and offer insights for policymaking tailored to local institutional, economic, and socio-political conditions.
+The findings provide lessons for Iran's LVC implementation, offering insights into policymaking tailored to local conditions.

 Methodology & Framework:

-This study employs a library-based research approach, drawing on official reports, case studies, and peer-reviewed academic publications.
-The PEST framework—political, economic, social, and technical-legal factors—was used as the analytical lens.
-A comparative examination of the eight international cases was conducted to identify commonalities and divergences, based on geographical diversity, demonstrated effectiveness, and relevance to Iran’s urban development context.
+This study employs a library-based research approach, collecting data from official reports, case studies, and academic publications.
+The PEST framework (political, economic, social, and technical-legal factors) was used for analysis.
+A comparative examination of the eight international cases identified commonalities and divergences, based on geographical diversity, effectiveness, and relevance to Iran.

 Findings:

-The comparative analysis reveals substantial variation in institutional frameworks, policy environments, and socio-cultural conditions shaping the success of LVC mechanisms.
-Collectively, these cases illustrate how countries confronting rapid urbanization, economic volatility, and socio-spatial inequality have developed strategies to finance urban development while promoting equity.
+The comparative analysis reveals the diversity of institutional frameworks, policy environments, and socio-cultural factors influencing LVC's success.
+These cases demonstrate how countries facing rapid urbanization, economic fluctuations, and inequality have developed strategies for financing urban development and promoting equity.

-Politically, the findings emphasize the importance of strong legal foundations and multilevel institutional coordination.
-In Colombia, well-defined legal frameworks and municipal autonomy enabled the effective implementation of valorization programs.
-Similarly, Brazil’s City Statute and municipal charters strengthened LVC practices in São Paulo, fostering public–private partnerships and enhancing transparency.
+Politically, the findings stress the importance of strong legal foundations and multilevel coordination.
+In Colombia, well-defined frameworks and municipal autonomy allowed efficient valorization implementation.
+Similarly, Brazil’s City Statute and municipal charters strengthened São Paulo’s LVC practices, promoting public-private partnerships and transparency.

-Economically, LVC tools have generated substantial financial returns, providing stable funding streams and reducing dependence on public budgets.
-Bogotá raised $683 million through valorization programs, São Paulo generated 3.3 billion Brazilian reais through CEPAC bonds, and Hong Kong’s Rail and Property model produced an estimated $140 billion in net returns.
-These outcomes suggest that well-designed LVC instruments can ensure long-term financial sustainability without imposing excessive fiscal burdens.
+Economically, LVC tools have generated substantial financial returns, providing stable funding and reducing public budget reliance.
+Bogotá raised $683 million through valorization programs, São Paulo generated 3.3 billion reais with CEPAC bonds, and Hong Kong’s Rail and Property model produced an estimated $140 billion in net returns.
+These results suggest that well-structured LVC tools can ensure long-term financial sustainability without imposing excessive fiscal burdens.

-Socially, LVC mechanisms have contributed to social justice by redistributing development benefits and improving access to public services.
-Affordable housing policies in the United States and Germany, together with transit-oriented development (TOD) initiatives in Hong Kong and India, have supported more inclusive growth.
-Transparency and public participation emerged as critical factors in building trust and mitigating social resistance.
+Socially, LVC has advanced social justice by redistributing development benefits and improving public service access.
+Affordable housing policies in the U.S. and Germany, along with transit-oriented development (TOD) in Hong Kong and India, have fostered inclusive growth.
+Transparency and public participation have been crucial in building trust and reducing resistance.

-From a technical and legal perspective, effective regulatory and administrative systems are essential.
-In the United States, floor area ratio (FAR) calculations and zoning adjustments are used to capture land value increments.
-Germany employs development yield indices and a two-stage implementation process that provides predictability for developers, while Japan’s advanced cadastral mapping systems and open public registries support land readjustment programs.
-These examples underscore the need for robust legal and technical frameworks to ensure the fair, consistent, and efficient application of LVC instruments.
+Technically, effective regulatory and administrative systems are vital.
+The U.S. uses Floor Area Ratio (FAR) calculations and zoning adjustments to capture land value.
+Germany’s development yield indices and two-stage implementation provide clarity for developers, while Japan’s cadastral mapping and open public systems aid land readjustment programs.
+These examples show the need for strong legal and technical frameworks to ensure LVC's fair and consistent application.

 Discussion:

-Key lessons from the international cases highlight the need to strengthen political and legal support, diversify financial resources, prioritize public participation, and invest in technical and administrative capacity.
-In Iran, urban development is challenged by rapid urbanization, shortages of affordable housing, the expansion of informal settlements, aging infrastructure, and fiscal constraints linked to sanctions and oil dependency.
-LVC mechanisms offer a potential pathway to address these challenges through sustainable and innovative financing.
+Key lessons from these global cases emphasize strengthening political and legal support, diversifying financial resources, prioritizing public participation, and investing in technical infrastructure.
+In Iran, urban development faces rapid urbanization, a lack of affordable housing, informal settlements, aging infrastructure, and fiscal constraints from sanctions and oil dependency.
+LVC tools can provide innovative solutions for sustainable financing.

-For successful implementation in Iran, it is essential to reinforce legal frameworks, empower local authorities, and improve coordination across different levels of government.
-Establishing independent oversight mechanisms can enhance transparency and accountability.
-Encouraging private sector participation, diversifying financial instruments, and ensuring equitable risk-sharing between public and private actors will help reduce reliance on public funds.
-From a social perspective, allocating LVC revenues to affordable housing, preventing displacement, and strengthening community participation are crucial to mitigating conflict and ensuring equitable outcomes.
+To implement LVC in Iran, it is essential to reinforce legal frameworks, empower local authorities, and improve coordination across government levels.
+Independent oversight mechanisms will enhance transparency.
+Attracting private investment, diversifying financial instruments, and ensuring equitable risk-sharing between the public and private sectors will reduce reliance on public funds.
+Socially, prioritizing LVC revenues for affordable housing, preventing displacement, and fostering community participation will help mitigate conflicts.

-Investments in digital infrastructure, professional capacity building, and pilot projects can further enhance local adaptability and institutional learning, thereby supporting the effective execution of LVC mechanisms in the Iranian context.
+Investing in digital infrastructure, professional capacity building, and pilot projects will strengthen local adaptability, ensuring the effective execution of LVC mechanisms.

 Conclusion & Implications:

-The successful adoption of LVC in Iran has the potential to steer urban development toward a more sustainable and equitable trajectory.
-By adapting international best practices to local institutional and socio-economic conditions, Iran can better address the challenges associated with urbanization and fiscal constraints.
-Strengthening legal frameworks, empowering local governments, fostering public–private partnerships, and emphasizing social justice will be central to effective LVC implementation.
-This study offers valuable insights for policymakers, planners, and urban development practitioners seeking to advance a more inclusive and sustainable model of urban growth in Iran.
+The successful implementation of LVC in Iran could guide the country’s urban development toward a more sustainable and equitable model.
+By adapting international best practices to local conditions, Iran can address challenges posed by urbanization and economic constraints.
+Strengthening legal frameworks, empowering local authorities, fostering public-private partnerships, and emphasizing social justice will be crucial for LVC adoption.
+This study provides valuable insights for policymakers and urban planners seeking to create a more inclusive and sustainable urban development model in Iran.

 کلیدواژهها English